CAPTRSTEAM/survey-app/README.md

 ### Technology Stack

+- TypeScript for type safety and better development experience
 - Vanilla HTML/JavaScript (no framework dependencies)
 - CSS for styling and responsive design
 - spa-api-provider pattern for platform integration
 - Self-contained assets for platform deployment
+- Performance monitoring and auto-save functionality

 ### Getting Started